sst/sst/www/docs/constructs/Table.md

 _Type_: [`TableCdkIndexProps`](#tablecdkindexprops), _defaults to_ `undefined`

-Or optionally pass in a `TableCdkIndexProps`.
+Or optionally pass in `TableCdkIndexProps`.
 This allows you to override the default settings this construct uses internally to create the index.

 ## TableCdkProps

-`TableCdkProps` extends the [`cdk.aws-dynamodb.TableProps`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.TableProps.html) type with the exception that the `partitionKey` and the `sortKey` fields are **not accepted**.
+`TableCdkProps` extends [`cdk.aws-dynamodb.TableProps`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.TableProps.html) with the exception that the `partitionKey` and `sortKey` fields are **not accepted**.
 The parition key and the sort key should be configured using the [`primaryIndex`](#primaryindex) field.

-You can use `TableCdkProps` to configure other table properties.
+You can use `TableCdkProps` to configure all the other table properties.

 ## TableCdkIndexProps

-`TableCdkIndexProps` extends the [`cdk.aws-dynamodb.GlobalSecondaryIndexProps`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.GlobalSecondaryIndexProps.html) type with the exception that the `indexName`, `partitionKey` and the `sortKey` fields are **not accepted**.
-The index name, parition key and the sort key should be configured using the [`secondaryIndexes`](#secondaryindexes) field.
+`TableCdkIndexProps` extends [`cdk.aws-dynamodb.GlobalSecondaryIndexProps`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.GlobalSecondaryIndexProps.html) with the exception that the `indexName`, `partitionKey`, and the `sortKey` fields are **not accepted**.
+The index name, parition key, and the sort key should be configured using the [`secondaryIndexes`](#secondaryindexes) field.

-You can use `TableCdkIndexProps` to configure other index properties.
+You can use `TableCdkIndexProps` to configure the other index properties.

 ## TableFieldType